NerjalNosk/JsonLight/README.md

 ## Json extension

+As of 3.0, JsonLight includes a Json5 extension, as Json6 of sorts, which adds multiple features to regular Json5.

+These features mostly aim to make life easier for all users.

 ### Circular structures

-Since version 3.0, JsonLight includes a JSON5 extension, a Json6 of sorts, which supports circular structures.
+Introduced in version 3.0, it adds support for circular structures parsing, both to and from textual sources.
 Indeed, it allows to reference an element inside itself, to avoid infinite text transformation loops.